PalladioSimulator/Palladio-Analyzer-Slingshot-Extension-Initialisation/README.md

     By increasing the sensibility value, snapshots are triggered earlier.
     The maximum sensibility is `"sensitivity" : 1`.
 * `SnapshotSLOAbortionBehavior`
+  - Aborts a simulations run, if a hard SLO threshold is violated.
+    The output of the simulation run still contains a snapshot and a sate, but the state will be marked as `aborted`.
+  - This extension can be deactivated by adding `"active" : false` to the `.config` file.
 * `SnapshotAbortionBehavior`
+  - Aborts a simulations run, if scaling policies were enforced at the beginning of the run, but the policies yielded no architecture changes.
+    This happens, e.g., if a scale in and a scale out policy are applied simultaneously, and their effects cancel each other out.
+    The output of the simulation run still contains a snapshot and a sate, but the state will be marked as `aborted` and also empty.
+  - This extension can be deactivated by adding `"active" : false` to the `.config` file.

 ### Extending the `.config` file

-To further configure the configurable extension, add a field `parameters`, that associates a configurable extensions with a map of configuration parameters nd values.
+To further configure the configurable extension, add a field `parameters`, that associates a configurable extensions with a map of configuration parameters and values.
 By default configurable behaviour extension are identified by class name.
 Deviating identification names should be documented and must be looked up in the JavaDoc.